Ju Ming: Backgrounds and early life

-Ju Ming was born in Tongxiao, Shinchiku Prefecture, Japanese-era Taiwan.
+Ju Ming was born in Tongxiao, Shinchiku Prefecture, Japanese-era Taiwan on 20 January 1938.
 His father is Ju Li Chi and his mother is Wang Ai.
 His original name is Ju Chuan Tai.
-As the youngest in his family, his childhood nickname is Jiu Er (九二), which means ninety-two in English, to dedicate his parents’ added up ages is 92 when he was born.
+As the youngest in his family, his childhood nickname is Jiu Er (九二), which means ninety-two in English, to dedicate his parents' added up ages as 92 when he was born.

 Ju Ming was apprenticed to a local woodcarver, Lee Chin-chuan from the Temple of the Empress of Heaven when Ju was 15.
 He learned about woodcarving and painting during his apprenticeship, which set the foundation for his future career as a sculptor.
 Ju Ming mentioned that during that period, he did woodcarving during the days and practiced painting during the nights.
-He recalled that Lee Chin-chuan's saying, “If a sculptor does not know how to paint, it is like an architect who can build houses but does not know how to do blueprint design drawings.”
-He believes if a sculptor wants to carve well, he or she has to know and do many sketches, and most importantly not just copying other people's style; otherwise, the person is just an artisan, not an artist.
+He recalled that Lee Chin-chuan's saying, "If a sculptor does not know how to paint, it is like an architect who can build houses but does not know how to do blueprint design drawings."
+He believed if a sculptor wants to carve well, he or she has to know and do many sketches, and most importantly not just copying other people's style; otherwise, the person is just an artisan, not an artist.

 In 1959, Ju finished his apprenticeship and opened his own studio.
 He developed more carving experience and sharpened his carving skills through the crafts business.
-In 1961, Ju married Chem Fu-mei who is the model of one of Ju's famous sculptures, A Girl Playing Sand (玩沙的女孩).
-He further started to develop his innovative techniques and to explore different artistic approaches.
+In 1961, Ju married Chen Fu-mei who is the model of one of Ju's famous sculptures, A Girl Playing Sand (玩沙的女孩).
+He further started to develop his innovative techniques and explore different artistic approaches.
 He also started to participate in art competitions and then won several awards in the prestigious Taiwan Provincial Art Exhibitions such as 1966's work Attractive to Each Other (相悅) and next year's Long Separation (久別).
+In 1968, Ju Ming began working under fellow sculptor Yuyu Yang's tutelage.

+Ju Ming became well known in the West during the late 1990s and early 2000s with pieces visible in England, Paris, and Luxembourg.
+However, in 2014, Ju Ming ceased almost all of his international activities, vanishing from the global art scene.

+Ju died by suicide on 22 April 2023, at the age of 85.
+He was reported to have multiple chronic health issues, including high blood pressure and depression.